tequeter/ipgem/README.md

 Edit `/etc/ipgem-gateway/hosts` to match which IPs the gateway will impersonate.
 Then, run this to apply the configuration:

-    ipgem-regen-ifcfg
-    ipgem-ifdown ; ipgem-ifup
-    ipgem-regen-iptables |tee /etc/sysconfig/iptables |iptables-restore
+    ipgem-apply

-NB: there will be a slight service interruption during the ifdown/ifup step.
+NB: there will be a slight service interruption.

 If you are impersonating an IP for the first time on IPGEM, you'll need to remove it from the ARP cache of your router for a fast transition.
 For